 The Canadian Stroke Best Practice Recommendations for Stroke Rehabilitation, 5th Edition (2015) is published in the International Journal of Stroke (IJS) and available freely online.
 To access the specific recommendations for Stroke Rehabilitation Unit Care, and all other sections of the Stroke Rehabilitation recommendations, please click on this URL which will take you to the recommendations online in the IJS.

 For the French version of these recommendations, open the appendix at this link.

 All other supporting information, including performance measures, implementation resources, evidence summaries and references, remain available through this website, and not through the IJS.
 Please click on the appropriate sections on our website below for this additional content.

 There is strong and compelling evidence in favour of admitting patients with moderate and severe stroke to a geographically defined stroke rehabilitation unit staffed by an interprofessional team.
-Death and disability are reduced when post-acute stroke patients receive coordinated, interprofessional evaluation and intervention on a stroke rehabilitation unit.340 For every 100 patients receiving organized inpatient interprofessional rehabilitation, an extra five returned home in an independent state.340
+Death and disability are reduced when post-acute stroke patients receive coordinated, interprofessional evaluation and intervention on a stroke rehabilitation unit.
+For every 100 patients receiving organized inpatient interprofessional rehabilitation, an extra five return home in an independent state (Stroke Unit Trialists’ Collaboration, 1997).

 - Timely access to specialized inpatient stroke rehabilitation services.

-- An adequate number of geographically defined stroke units with critical mass of trained staff; interprofessional team care during the rehabilitation period following stroke.
+- An adequate number of geographically defined stroke rehabilitation units with a critical mass of trained staff with expertise in stroke rehabilitation; interprofessional team care during the rehabilitation period following stroke.

 - Resources to enable patient access to appropriate type and intensity of rehabilitation professionals throughout their stay (including weekends when required).